 If you’ve ever shared your home with a cat, you know that it’s natural for them to scratch things.
-They do this to shed the outer layer of their claws and in some cases, to scent-mark their turf.
-Sometimes they scratch things that we don’t want them to which is why it is highly advisable to provide multiple scratching posts or surfaces around your home.
-However, providing kitty with acceptable scratchables, there’s no guarantee they won’t take a liking to digging their claws into an area rug or the arm of your sofa!
+They do this to shed the outer layer of their claws or to scent-mark their turf.
+Sometimes they scratch things that we don’t want them to, which is why it is highly advisable to provide multiple scratching posts or surfaces around your home.
+However, providing kitty with acceptable scratchables, doesn’t mean they won’t take a liking to digging their claws into an area rug or the arm of your sofa!

 If your furniture is showing signs of a little too much kitty love, I feel your pain!
-About two years ago I special ordered an armchair for my living room.
+About two years ago I ordered a custom upholstered armchair for my living room.
 It’s this bright, citrusy-lime green color with purple piping.
 My husband is not wild about it (he hates the color), but I think it’s fun!
 The color really pops because the other furniture in that room is all neutral.

 Unfortunately for me, my cat Turtle also thinks it’s fun — fun to scratch on that is!
 In spite of my protests, she’s turned it into her very own purr-sonal scratching post.
 Sometimes when I’m upstairs I can hear her using that chair like it’s a cardboard scratching post.
 Of course I stop her when I’m in the room, but, naturally my persistent, sneaky little girl scratches on it when I’m not home or when I’m in a part of the house where I can’t see or hear her.

 Early on I kept thinking I’d figure out how to keep her away from it before she did any visible damage.
 I even put a scratching post right next to the chair thinking maybe she’d get the hint.
 She didn’t.

 Well, I put off trying anything else for too long, and now the arms of my chair are looking pretty sad.
 I didn’t want to replace the chair, since I’d spent too much money on it, but I wasn’t sure if it would be salvageable.